23critters/StyleSelect/README.md

 Style Select
 ===========

-Style Select is a nifty widget that allows you to style a Select box with CSS.
+Style Select is a nifty widget that allows you to style a SELECT box with CSS.
+This widget respects one level of OPTGROUP, aswell as OPTION[disabled] attribute It tries to mimic a default SELECT in its behaviour as much as possible.

 How to use